darkawesome/blog/content/blog/quote.md

   - Shell Script
   - Data Science

-draft: true
+draft: false
 ---

 I made this simple script to show up on my command line and remind myself to be myself.
 And to do the work that I want to do in my free time rather than just waste time on Youtube or Netflix.

 Below is the code for the script:
 ```bash
 	#!/bin/bash